colder/phantm/README.md

 Installation
 ------------
-Simply run:
+The first time you compile phantm, run:

-    $ make complete
+    $ make bootstrap

-This will, in order, build customized CUP, generate lexer using JFlex, generate parser using CUP, build generated java files, build the scala analyzer.
+This will, in order, build customized CUP, generate lexer using JFlex, generate parser using CUP, and build the generated java files.

+To build the core component of phantm, the analyzer, you need sbt (specifically, you need a version <u>older</u> than sbt 0.10.
+You should be able to download sbt 0.7.7 from <a href="http://code.google.com/p/simple-build-tool/">here</a>).

+Invoke sbt as follows:

+    $ sbt package

+This will download the required version of Scala and other dependencies using Ivy, and produce a jar file containing phantm, as well as a script called "phantm".
+You can use this script to analyze your PHP programs.

+You can also package everything into a single jar by invoking

+    $ sbt proguard

+You can then also run phantm with

+    $ java -jar phantm-1.?.?.jar

 Usage
 -----